Misha0966/Formal-Proof-of-the-Collatz-Conjecture/README.md

 Proof:

-Let N = A1, A2…Am​where N is a natural number represented as a string,
+Let N = A1, A2…Am​

+ where N is a natural number represented as a string,

 A1, A2,…,Am — its parts after splitting.